shnn-project/SHGNN/README.md

 ## Overview

-SHGNN is a revolutionary approach to neuromorphic computing that combines the biological realism of spiking neural networks with the computational power of hypergraph structures.
-Built in Rust, it achieves true neuromorphic efficiency through event-driven computation, zero-cost abstractions, and memory-safe spike routing.
+SHGNN is a blah blah blah neuromorphic computing that blah blah blah biological realism? of spiking neural networks with the something better of hypergraph structures.
+Built in Rust, it achieves  neuromorphic efficiency through event-driven computation, zero-cost abstractions, and memory-safe spike routing.

 ### Key Features

-- **🚀 High Performance**: 10-15x faster than equivalent Python implementations
+- **🚀 High Performance**:  (untested but shouid be at least) 10-15x faster than equivalent Python implementations
 - **⚡ Event-Driven**: Asynchronous spike processing with sub-millisecond latency
 - **🔬 Biologically Realistic**: Accurate membrane dynamics and STDP learning
 - **🌐 Multi-Platform**: Runs on embedded devices, desktops, and web browsers